Microsoft/IntuneDocs.it-it/intune/compliance-policy-create-android-for-work.md

 **In quarantena** = il sistema operativo del dispositivo non impone la conformità.
 (Ad esempio, i dispositivi Android non impongono la crittografia del dispositivo all'utente.)
 Quando il dispositivo non è compatibile, vengono eseguite le azioni seguenti:

-- Il dispositivo viene bloccato se un criterio di accesso condizionale si applica all'utente.
+- Se all'utente si applica un criterio di accesso condizionale, il dispositivo viene bloccato.
 - Il portale aziendale segnala all'utente eventuali problemi di conformità.

 ## <a name="create-a-compliance-policy-in-the-azure-portal"></a>Creare i criteri di conformità nel portale di Azure

 1. Dal pannello **Intune** scegliere **Imposta la conformità dei dispositivi**.
 In **Gestisci** scegliere **All device compliance policies** (Tutti i criteri di conformità dei dispositivi) e scegliere **Crea**.
-2. Digitare un nome e una descrizione, quindi scegliere la piattaforma a cui si desidera applicare questi criteri.
+2. Digitare un nome e una descrizione e scegliere la piattaforma a cui applicare questi criteri.
-3. Scegliere i **Requisiti per la conformità** per specificarvi le impostazioni **Sicurezza**, **Integrità del dispositivo** e **Proprietà del dispositivo** e, al termine, scegliere **OK**.
+3. Scegliere i **Requisiti per la conformità** per specificare le impostazioni **Sicurezza**, **Integrità del dispositivo** e **Proprietà del dispositivo**.
+Al termine, fare clic su **Ok**.

 <!--- 4.
 Choose **Actions for noncompliance** to say what actions should happen when a device is determined as noncompliant with this policy.
 5. In the **Actions for noncompliance** blade, choose **Add** to create a new action.
 The action parameters blade allows you to specify the action, email recipients that should receive the notification in addition to the user of the device, and the content of the notification that you want to send.